Malaysia on a Budget – One Month for less than 550USD (Brunei Included)

 Other expenses in Malaysia

-And that’s why most of our expenses in Malaysia that don’t belong to any other of the categories were spent on fruits, fresh fruit juices, and ice cream.
+That’s why most of our expenses in Malaysia that don’t belong to any other category were spent on fruits, fresh fruit juices, and ice cream.

-Even though those things are not pricey in Malaysia it adds up during the 1 1/2 months we spent in the country.
+Even though those things are not pricey in Malaysia, they added up during the 1 1/2 months we spent there.

 Moreover, we bought sunscreen that was surprisingly way cheaper than in Thailand.
 (Considering the number of Tourists in Thailand, maybe not that surprising, though)